-Dr Jano van Hemert, FRSE
+Professor Jano van Hemert, MSc PhD SMIEEE FRSE

 Science, software, scripts, etc.